SpineEventEngine/Chords/core/src/main/kotlin/io/spine/chords/core/appshell/README.md

   with the respective `AppView` instances.
 - Invoke the `run` method on this `Application` instance.

+Once the application is run, its reference becomes available via the global [app](Application.kt) property, which allows to get access to certain standard application-wide APIs from within any component.

 See the details in the [Application](Application.kt) and [AppView](AppView.kt) KDocs.